 What is the Corporate Tax in the UAE?

 On June 1, 2023, the UAE introduced a corporate tax policy that imposes a 9% tax on business profits exceeding AED 375,000 ($100,000).
-This move marks a significant shift in the country’s tax framework, which historically offered a tax-free environment for most businesses.
+This move marks a significant shift in the country’s corporate tax framework, which historically offered a tax-free environment for most businesses.

-However, multinational corporations with profits exceeding AED 3.01 billion ($819 million) are subject to a higher tax rate of 15%.
+However, multinational corporations with profits exceeding AED 2.9 billion ($793 million) are subject to a higher tax rate of 15%.
 This aligns with the Global Minimum Corporate Tax Rate Agreement, an international initiative aimed at preventing large multinational corporations from shifting profits to low-tax jurisdictions.
-The UAE’s adoption of this framework demonstrates its commitment to global standards while ensuring it remains an attractive destination for foreign investment and international business activities.

 The introduction of this tax regime represents a key milestone in the UAE's economic strategy, aimed at broadening its revenue base beyond oil while maintaining its competitive edge as a global business hub.